Wisconsin's 29th Assembly district

-The 29th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in northwest Wisconsin, the district comprises most of St. Croix County and part of western Dunn County.
-It includes the cities of Glenwood City, Menomonie, and New Richmond, as well as the villages of Baldwin, Boyceville, Downing, Knapp, Hammond, Star Prairie, and Woodville.
-The district contains the University of Wisconsin–Stout campus.
-The district is represented by Republican Clint Moses, since January 2021.
+The 29th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in western Wisconsin, the district comprises all of Buffalo and Pepin counties, along with most of Pierce County, and much of Trempealeau County.
+It includes the cities of Alma, Arcadia, Blair, Buffalo City, Durand, Fountain City, Independence, Mondovi, Prescott, and Whitehall.
+The district also contains Trempealeau National Wildlife Refuge and Perrot State Park.
+The district is represented by Republican Treig Pronschinske, since January 2025; Pronschinske previously represented the 92nd district from 2017 to 2025.

 The 29th Assembly district is located within Wisconsin's 10th Senate district, along with the 28th and 30th Assembly districts.

+Northern portions of the 29th assembly district are within the Minneapolis-Saint Paul Metropolitan Area.